How to buy a breast pump in 2022

 Again, breast pumps have moved on, and they're increasingly getting smarter and smarter.

-SuperGenie is a connected breast pump, that can connect to your phone via bluetooth so you can run your pump from your phone, and even store favorite programs, run programs with one touch, and even share and import programs from other mamas.
-Metrics and insights will be soon be coming, so your pump can work with you to work out what's best for you.
+SuperGenie is a connected breast pump, that can connect to your phone via bluetooth through the Pumpables app, so you can run your pump from your phone.
+You caneven store favorite programs, run programs with one touch, and even share and import programs from other pumperss.
+You can also track metrics and insights, so your pump can work with you to work out what's best for you.

 Genie Advanced doesn't have bluetooth, but it does alllow you to save a favorite program to be stored in the pump's internal memory so you can use your pump handsfree.

-Most mamas really love at minimum being able to run a program on their pump instead of having to constantly adjust settings, so give some thought to this.
+Most pumperss really love at minimum being able to run a program on their pump instead of having to constantly adjust settings, so give some thought to this.

 What is a closed system breast pump?